phensley/cldr-engine-website/website/versioned_docs/version-0.13.4/api-schemaconfig.md

   ['currency-id']?: string[];

   /**
    * Language identifiers to include.
+This only controls
+   * inclusion of language display name data.
    */
   ['language-id']?: string[];

   /**
    * Script identifiers to include.
+This only controls
+   * inclusion of script display name data.
    */
   ['script-id']?: string[];

   /**
    * Region identifiers to include.
+This only controls
+   * inclusion of region display name data.
    */
   ['region-id']?: string[];